They're from Arabia and they're accumulators.

 The music video for The Clash's "Rock the Casbah" (which got a lot of play on MTV in the early 1980s) has some fun with this trope as a man who appears to be an Arab Oil Shiekh ends up hanging around with a man who looks like an Orthodox Jew, and the video ends with the two attending a concert The Clash were putting on.

 In one episode of Are You Being Served?, an Arab Oil Sheikh visits the store and attempts to buy a pair of trousers in exchange for a goat...When the goat is refused by the sales assistants, the sheik then tries to trade a beautiful woman.

-In an episode of The Nanny, the titular character visits a Sheikh at his palace in his home country.
-He of course falls in love with her, and tries to convince her to stay as his wife.
+In an episode of The Nanny, Fran visits a Sheikh at his palace in his home country.
+He, of course, falls in love with her, and tries to persuade her to stay as his wife.
 The decision Fran has to make isn't exactly made easier by the fact that the Sheikh looks a lot like Mr. Sheffield.
 Subverted, in that he wasn't actually interested in marriage, but hiring Fran as a nanny for his son and future children.
 He did seem taken with her, leading her to the wrong conclusion.

 The Hashishin from Gothic III fit this trope well, although they don't deal with oil, but rather artifacts from excavating ancient ruins.